 Child Sexual Exploitation (CSE) is a form of sexual abuse that involves the manipulation and/or coercion of young people under the age of 18 into sexual activity.

 Includes: Reports, resources for schools and governors, short films, resources regarding night-time economy and links to useful websites.

-The poster for the CSE Awareness Day 2018 can be found here.
+Further information for the CSE Awareness Day 2019 can be found here.

 Kayleigh's Love Story

 Visit the Leicestershire Police's website to access the police news item on the film 'Kayleigh's Love Story' made to warn children of online grooming.

 For more information on online grooming, visit our online grooming page.